-Division of Polar Programs
+Office of Polar Programs

 Arctic Social Sciences

-14-584 Program Solicitation
+16-595 Program Solicitation

 Important Information for Proposers

 A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 20-1), is effective for proposals submitted, or due, on or after June 1, 2020.
 Please be advised that, depending on the specified due date, the guidelines contained in NSF 20-1 may apply to proposals submitted in response to this funding opportunity.

-The Arctic Social Sciences Program especially encourages projects that are circumpolar and/or comparative; involve collaborations between researchers and those living in the Arctic; or form partnerships among disciplines, regions, researchers, communities, and/or students (K-12, undergraduate, or graduate).
+The Arctic Social Sciences Program encourages projects that are circumpolar and/or comparative; involve collaborations between researchers and those living in the Arctic; or form partnerships among disciplines, regions, researchers, communities, and/or students (K-12, undergraduate, or graduate).
 Proposals for doctoral dissertation improvement grants are accepted.
 The program has a special interest in a wide range of Indigenous scholarship, including Indigenous science and knowledge systems; community participatory-based research models and knowledge coproduction; Indigenous conceived and led research projects; and more.

 Projects involving research with human subjects must ensure that subjects are protected from research risks in conformance with the relevant federal policy known as the Common Rule (Federal Policy for the Protection of Human Subjects, 45 CFR 690).
 All projects involving human subjects must either (1) have approval from the organization's Institutional Review Board (IRB) before issuance of an NSF award or, (2) must affirm that the IRB or an appropriate knowledgeable authority previously designated by the organization (not the Principal Investigator) has declared the research exempt from IRB review.
 The box for "Human Subjects" must be checked on the Cover Sheet with the IRB approval date (if available).
 If IRB approval has not been obtained before submission, the proposer should indicate "Pending" in the space provided for the approval date.
 Advice is available at http://www.nsf.gov/bfa/dias/policy/guidance.jsp#human.
 If letters of permission or approval are included, such as those from Native organizations or communities in which the work will take place, please include them as supplementary documents.